New Mexico vs. UNLV NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- New Mexico and its opponents have scored at least 45 points -- this matchup's over/under -- just twice this season.
+- New Mexico has combined with its opponents to score more than 45 points just two times this season.

-- UNLV's games have gone over 45 points in six of seven chances this season.

 - Saturday's total is 11.4 points higher than the combined 33.6 PPG average of the two teams.